-Once admitted to the department, each student is assigned an academic advisor based on his or her degree program and concentration within the department.
-If you do not have an advisor at the time of Orientation, contact your program Coordinator or the Department Chairperson right away.
+Each student is assigned an academic advisor based on his or her degree program and concentration within the department within the first two weeks of classes.
+Prior to the assignment of an advisor, students will contact their program Coordinator or the Department Chairperson.
 The academic advising process serves to:

 - 1. Assist students in planning a program of vocational interest and professional study. - 2.
 Identify student learning blocks and related obstacles to career or educational progress and provide mentoring as recommended by the benchmarking process. - 3.
 Recognize students' skills, abilities, aptitudes, and interests leading to appropriate career selection. - 4.
 Periodically assess student's academic progress and career goals. - 5.
-Advise and recommend student course selection taking into account appropriate sequence and required pre-requisites. - 6.
+Advise and recommend student course selection considering appropriate sequence and required pre-requisites. - 6.
 Advise students of all requirements for graduation. - 7.
 Refer students to appropriate remedial developmental services. - 8.
 Provide students with any other assistance deemed necessary. - 9.
 Prepare students to register for courses each semester.